LearnOnDemandSystems/docs/lod/container-images.md

     - **Enabled**: Check the box to enable the container image.

-    - **Public**: Check this box to enable this container image to be used by all organizations in LOD.
-If this box is not checked, the container image will only be available to use by the owning organization.

 ## Lab Profile Configuration

 Container images are configured on lab profiles on the Basic information tab, by selecting Docker as the virtualization platform.